-It is the responsibility of the designated safeguarding lead to ensure our school is represented at, and that a report is submitted to, any statutory meeting called for children on the school roll or previously known to them.
+We work with other relevant agencies, including where a child on roll (or previously known to us) has a Child in Need, Child Protection or Care Plan.
+Where this is the case, it is the responsibility of the designated safeguarding lead to ensure our school is represented at, and that a report is submitted to, any statutory meeting called.
 Where possible and appropriate, any report will be shared in advance with the parent(s) / carer(s).
 The member of staff attending the meeting will be fully briefed on any issues or concerns the school has and be prepared to contribute to the discussions.